McGregor, Nurmagomedov suspended, fined for UFC 229 post-fight brawl

 McGregor was suspended for six months and fined $50,000 for engaging Nurmagomedov’s teammates and attempting to follow Nurmagomedov out of the cage.

-Nurmagomedov's suspension can be reduced by three months if he participates with Las Vegas police in an anti-bullying public service announcement that the Nevada Athletic Commission must first approve.
+Nurmagomedov's suspension can be reduced by three months if he participates with Las Vegas police in an anti-bullying public service announcement that the Nevada Athletic Commission (NAC) must first approve.

 The suspensions for both fighters are retroactive to Oct.
 6, the day the fight took place, the Las Vegas Review-Journal reported.